wprunella/ptc-astro-decap2/src/content/blog/getting-started-with-fitness.md

 ---
 title: "Getting Started with Fitness: A Beginner's Guide"
 publish_date: 2024-01-15
-author: "Sarah Johnson"
+author: Sarah Johnson
-featured_image: "/images/blog/getting-started.jpg"
+featured_image: src/assets/images/gettyimages-184282094-58e1511b3df78c5162a84406.jpg
-meta_title: "Beginner's Guide to Starting Your Fitness Journey | Personal Trainer City"
+meta_title: Beginner's Guide to Starting Your Fitness Journey | Personal Trainer City
-meta_description: "Learn how to start your fitness journey with this comprehensive beginner's guide.
-Tips on setting goals, creating routines, and staying motivated from certified personal trainers."
+meta_description: Learn how to start your fitness journey with this comprehensive beginner's guide.
+Tips on setting goals, creating routines, and staying motivated from certified personal trainers.
 ---

 # Getting Started with Fitness: A Beginner's Guide